 You might say this stems from a love of shortcuts or a disdain for conformity.
 Maybe you’d say it stems from a good dose of over-confidence and a refusal to believe that another way is better than My Way.
 I believe it stems from an absolute passion for making and sharing the best food possible and doing it in a way that works for me.

-As a lover of food, I have a serious confession to make: I don’t think I have ever sifted my dry ingredients.
+As a lover of food, I have a confession to make: I don’t think I have ever sifted my dry ingredients.
 I am probably not going to beat my eggs before adding them to the mixer.
 And sometimes my butter gets a little soft or my egg whites don’t get whipped.

 The important thing, to me, is that my food is made to share with the people I love, and that they love the food I feed them.
 I know there are some classically trained chefs who would cringe at what they’ve read here, but I haven’t had any classically trained chefs at my dinner table lately, so it doesn’t worry me too much.
 I focus on making dinner time interesting, flavorful, and low stress.

 Thanks for stopping in,

 I am a high school teacher from Manitoba, Canada.
 I’m married and have two beautiful girls, and I don’t live near any city that most of you would be able to place on a map — I prefer it this way.
 I love living in the country and being surrounded by space and trees and wildlife.